sveniu/ephemeral-storage-setup/README.md

 sense, since the VM itself is intended to be disposable.
 It is still recommended to monitor disks and the apps that use them, to be able to quickly destroy the VM in case of issues.

+Note: With only a single disk, a RAID is still created.
+This is merely to keep things simple and consistent across systems.

 ### Directory skeleton